 Criterion (predictive validity)

-We assumed that respondents who reported a high score for Q7, implying a negative attitude towards employing people with VI disabilities, will also report a high score on the SPVI measure.
+We assumed that respondents who reported a high score for Q7, implying a negative attitude towards employing people with VI disabilities, would also report a high score on the SPVI measure.
 Because most respondents marked a rating of 4 or 5 to Q7 (Table 2), generalization was possible, and we modeled these two scores.
 A correlation was made between the scores, as they are branches of the same variable.
-To assess the instrument’s predictive validity, we employ SEM.
+To assess the instrument’s predictive validity, we employed SEM.

 The hypothesized model showed a good fit with the data, implying strong support for the hypothesis: CMIN/DF=1.91, CFI = 1, TLI = 0.99, NFI=0.99, RMSEA=0.03.
 Figure 2 illustrates the model and standardized coefficients.
 Both ratings of the score 4 (labeled Q7.4) and the ratings of the score 5 (labeled Q7.5) were statistically significant in their effect on SPVI (p<0.001, p<0.05, respectively).